Psoriasis can be an uncomfortable and even painful condition. Speaking openly with your doctor can help aid the treatment process.

 Erythrodermic psoriasis

-But psoriasis can be more than just skin deep.
-It can also cause emotional symptoms.
-Psoriasis can also affect your self-esteem and relationships.
 This can lead to anxiety and stress.
-Many people with psoriasis also suffer from depression.
+Many people with psoriasis also experience depression.
 Talk with your doctor about how your condition is making you feel.
 Let them know if it’s causing you distress.
 This will help your doctor decide how well your treatment is working.

-Discuss your treatment options with your doctor often.
-This can help you stay on top of your disease.
-Talk to your doctor about how well your treatment is controlling your symptoms and flare-ups.
+You should also talk with your doctor about how well your treatment is managing your symptoms and flare-ups.
 Be sure to mention any side effects you have.
 These treatments include:

 Your doctor may suggest a combination of treatments.
 Combination treatment may treat flare-ups quickly and effectively.
 It can also keep your symptoms under control with a lower dosage of drugs.
 This can decrease your side effects.
 If side effects are an issue for you, you should talk with your doctor about combination treatments.